Mix Bus Compression 101

 In this article, we will explore what mix bus compression is and define best practices for applying it to your mix bus with different examples.

-Learn how to apply mix bus compression in your mix with a free demo of Neutron, an intuitive mixing suite for crafting a professional mix.
+Learn how to apply mix bus compression in your mix with a free demo of

 Mix bus compression is the act of adding a stereo compressor to your final mix bus chain, thereby compressing the entire mix.
 Unlike using compression on a single track such as a kick drum or a bass guitar where you have the freedom to be more aggressive with your settings, mix bus compression often requires a more subtle and constrained approach as it will affect every element in your mix simultaneously, and interdependently.